 Buddy will look to win another one tonight against the White Sox when he toes the rubber against Dylan Covey (0-2, 7.29) at Oriole Park at Camden Yards, streaming live on MLB.TV as the Free Game of the Day.
 First pitch is scheduled for 7:05 p.m.
 ET.

 MLB.TV Premium is available for $112.99 yearly or $24.99 monthly, with nearly two dozen features for subscribers to access and interact with live out-of-market Major League Baseball games at 60 frames per second on any of the more than 400 supported devices.
 MLB.TV Single Team subscriptions are also available at $87.49 yearly.

-Here's what to watch for throughout the day (all times in ET):
+Here's what else to watch for throughout the day (all times in ET):